-Sources: Texas Higher Education Coordinating Board, Report on Student Financial Aid in Texas Higher Education, Fiscal Year 2018 (http://reportcenter.thecb.state.tx.us/reports/data/report-on-student-financial-aid-in-texas-higher-education-for-fy-2018/).
+Sources: Texas Higher Education Coordinating Board, Report on Student Financial Aid in Texas Higher Education, Fiscal Year 2019 (http://reportcenter.thecb.state.tx.us/reports/data/report-on-student-financial-aid-in-texas-higher-education-for-fy-2018/).

-^{} Direct student aid includes aid that is generally available, goes directly to students, and derives from state and federal appropriations (including both FFELP and FDLP loans), plus institutional grants.
+\ Direct student aid includes aid that is generally available, goes directly to students, and derives from state and federal appropriations (including both FFELP and FDLP loans), plus institutional grants.
 Comparable aid data for the private for-profit (proprietary) sector is unavailable.
+Work-study aid is not included in this chart.
+It accounted for less than one percent of direct student aid in all sectors.
 Totals may not add to 100 percent due to rounding.

-^{} Tuition exemptions and waivers are included in institutional aid for the public sectors.
+\\ Tuition exemptions and waivers are included in institutional aid for the public sectors.

-^{} Data on tuition exemptions and waivers is included in the Grants category.
+\\\ Data on tuition exemptions and waivers is included in the Grants category.

-Students at Public Institutions in Texas Benefited from \$795 Million in Exemptions and Waivers
+Students at Public Institutions in Texas Benefited from \$785 Million in Exemptions and Waivers